Skip to main content

 required

 The unique identifier for the run, which was generated during the translation creation process and returned upon task completion.
+The unique identifier for the run, which was generated during the creation process and returned upon task completion.

 Response